 If you’ve ever wondered how to stencil a wall, don’t miss my beginner’s guide to allover wall stenciling!
-I’ll walk you through the entire process step by step!
+This step-by-step tutorial will make the stenciling process simple!

 When I started to plan out my home office, I knew I wanted the back wall to make a statement.
-It will probably end up being a backdrop for a lot of photos and videos, so I wanted it to stand out, be easily recognizable, and of course be absolutely beautiful!
+It will end up being a backdrop for a lot of photos and videos, so I wanted it to stand out.
+It should be easily recognizable, and of course be absolutely beautiful!

-How to Stencil a Wall: A Beginner’s Guide to Allover Wall Stenciling
+How to Stencil a Wall: Wall Stenciling Step-by-Step Tutorial

 This post contains affiliate links.
 For more information, see my disclosures here.